OCHA-DAP/ds-mapaction-ecmwf/docs/data-processing.md

 ### Prepare Data Directory

 Set up the data environment variables and paths in your Python script to manage data files and directories.
-Below is the necessary configuration:
+Below is the example configuration:

 ```bash
 mkdir -p ~/ma-chd-data/data/input_data